hwahanik/Artificial-Intelligence-research-projects/README.md

 # Includes:

-- Transdimensional Seismic Tomography talk, Collaboration with Schlumbeger Cambridge Research and University of Edinburgh.
+- Transdimensional MCMC Seismic Tomography research, Collaboration with Schlumbeger Cambridge Research and University of Edinburgh-UK.

-- Presentation paper review "Machine Theory of Mind", Toronto Deep Learning Series.
+- Paper review research in "Machine Theory of Mind" by Google mind, Toronto Deep Learning Series.
+In this paper, agents are trained to pass the Sally-Anne test, where they are able to identifiy as observers, that other agents hold false beliefs of the world.